ypapax/quiz/README.md

 ## Run
 ```
-./quiz /path/to/word.list
+$ ./quiz /path/to/word.list
 inputted words count 263534
 The longest compound word is
-electroencephalographically
+antidisestablishmentarianisms
-It has 27 characters
+It has 29 characters
 It consists of the following words:
-[electro encephalographically]
+[anti disestablishmentarian isms]
 ```

 ## Algorithm